yann-jacquet/plum-emotional-transactions/README.md

 # Plum Emotional Transactions - Tech test

-This repo will only be a way to evaluate my dev and UI/UX skills, in no way a ready-to-production app.
-I'll also be using some cool new stuff to learn to kill two birds with one stone : tech test and learn having fun !
+This repo will only be a way to evaluate my dev and UI/UX skills.
+In no way it will be a ready-to-production app.
+I'll also be using some cool new stuff to learn so I will be killing two birds with one stone : tech test and learning !
 I made the choice to not do TDD (Test Driven Dev) to focus a bit more on the UI/UX side of the project.

 ## Objectives